Kinloch Castle

 Kinloch Castle (Caisteal Cheann Locha) is an Edwardian mansion located on Kinloch, on the island of Rùm, one of the Small Isles off the west coast of Scotland.
 It was built as a private residence for Sir George Bullough, a textile tycoon from Lancashire whose father bought Rùm as his summer residence and shooting estate.
 Construction began in 1897, and was completed in 1900.
 Built as a luxurious retreat, Kinloch Castle has since declined.
-The castle and island are now owned by Scottish Natural Heritage, who operated part of the castle as a hostel until 2015, and continue to offer tours of the main rooms to visitors.
+The castle and island are now owned by NatureScot (formerly Scottish Natural Heritage), who operated part of the castle as a hostel until 2015.
 The Kinloch Castle Friends Association was established in 1996 to secure the long-term future of the building.

 Kinloch Castle is protected as a category A listed building, and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.

 History

 Rùm was owned by Alexander Maclean of Coll in the early 19th century.
 At that time, during the Napoleonic Wars, kelp from the Scottish islands was a valuable commodity, being used to produce soda ash for use in explosives.
 After the war, prices collapsed and Maclean was forced to lease the island to a relative, Lachlan Maclean, for sheep farming.
 As a result, the entire population, which counted 443 people in 1795, were cleared from the island by 1828, only for new tenants to be brought in from Skye and Muck to service the sheep farm.

 Lachlan Maclean constructed Kinloch House, on a site to the north-east of the present castle, but was forced to give up the lease in the late 1830s.
 Hugh Maclean of Coll then sold the island in 1845 to Conservative politician James Gascoyne-Cecil, 2nd Marquess of Salisbury (1791–1868), for £26,455.
 Lord Salisbury reorganised the sheep farm, constructing new cottages linked by roads to a pier at Kinloch.
 Salisbury also reintroduced red deer and game.
 He passed the estate to his son, Viscount Cranborne (1821–1865), on whose death it was inherited by his brother, Robert Gascoyne-Cecil, later 3rd Marquess of Salisbury, and Prime Minister of the United Kingdom.
 However, he sold Rùm in 1870 to Farquhar Campbell of Aros.
 The shooting lodge at Tigh Ban was built around this time.